tyroneous9/PDF-Reader/docs/README.md

 # PDFReader

 ## Overview
-PDFReader is a lightweight and efficient **Qt-based** application for viewing and annotating PDF documents.
-It features **lazy loading, caching**, and annotation tools to enhance performance and usability.
+PDFReader is a lightweight and efficient Qt-based application for viewing and annotating PDF documents.
+It features lazy loading, caching, and annotation tools to enhance performance and usability.

 ## Features